EEESlab/APAI23-LAB03-PULP-Embedded-Programming/README.md

 1. Open a browser and paste this link:
 `https://compute.eees.dei.unibo.it:8443/guacamole`

-2. access with your credentials
+2. access with your credentials.
+We distribute credentials by hand.
 3. open a new terminal
 4. clone this repository and go to your working directory.
 ```